A tutorial on how to Make a Background Texture

-The following background textures were made in Photoshop 5, however, you should be able to follow this tutorial in any Photoshop program.
+The following background textures were made in Photoshop, however, you should be able to follow this tutorial in any graphics program.

-choosing background color with Photoshop's background pallete 1.
-Pick your background color with the background pallet shown on the right (choose a very light color for dark text or dark color for light text).
+1. Pick your background color from Photoshop's background pallet.
+Choose a very light color for dark text or a dark color for light text.
 This sample is using a light teal color for the background.

 4. You may want to add Filter/Blur/Blur to soften the texture a bit so the text will be easier to read.
 See texture sample on the right.